+- 1. After 6 unexcused absences (This step is skipped for full credit courses if the 6^{th} absence occurs after the start of the 2^{nd} semester)

+- Verbal warning from teacher to student

+- Teacher notifies parent

+- Attendance meeting with the student advocate

+- 2. After 10 unexcused absences

+- Verbal warning from teacher to student

+- Teacher only notifies parent at this step if the first step was skipped

+- Teacher notifies administrator

+- Attendance hearing with student, parent, counselor, and administrator

+- An attendance plan will be developed to address the attendance issue

+- 3. After 20 unexcused absences

+- Verbal warning from teacher to student

+- Teacher notifies parent

-- a.
-After 6 unexcused absences - · Verbal warning from teacher to student and parent - b.
-After 10 unexcused absences - · Student/Teacher conference - · Teacher will notify administrator - · Attendance hearing with student, parent, counselor, and administrator - · An attendance plan will be developed to address the attendance issue - c.
-After 20 unexcused absences - · Second attendance hearing with student, parent, counselor, and administrator - · Attendance plan will be reviewed and adjusted as necessary - d.
-After 26 unexcused absences (13 for half credit courses) - Meeting with student, parent, counselor, and administrator to discuss potential denial of credit
+- Teacher notifies administrator

+- Second attendance hearing with student, parent, counselor, and administrator

+- Attendance plan will be reviewed and adjusted as necessary

+- 4. After 26 unexcused absences (13 for half credit courses) - Meeting with student, parent, counselor, and administrator to discuss the potential denial of credit